 Of course, just bumping your USB drive as it sits in your device is not the only problem they can face.

-One key data loss issue, which many of our customers have encountered, is dropping your USB drive.
-Depending on your location, and your method of transportation, this can vary in severity: for example, if you’re walking on a carpeted floor, and your drive falls from your pocket, it’s unlikely to experience much damage; however, if you’re standing in the middle of a crowded train carriage, and your drive drops onto a steel floor before being promptly trodden on (perhaps even by yourself), then the damage may be extensive.
+One key lost data issue, which many of our customers have encountered, is dropping your USB drive.
+Data loss experts say, depending on your location, and your method of transportation, this can vary in severity: for example, if you’re walking on a carpeted floor, and your drive falls from your pocket, it’s unlikely to experience much damage; however, if you’re standing in the middle of a crowded train carriage, and your drive drops onto a steel floor before being promptly trodden on (perhaps even by yourself), then the damage may be extensive.

 Another problem may be a technical fault, without any involvement from yourself – NAND memory flaws, damaged USB ports etc. This may happen with no clear warning or reason, it’s important to avoid using the storage drive.
 In short, you could make the problem much worse.
 Lost data due to physical damage is common today.

-Regardless of the cause of your particular data loss, if you notice any issues with your USB stick’s performance, bring it to expert data recovery specialist immediately.
+Regardless of the cause of your lost data, you might notice issues with USB stick performance.
+Bring your USB stick to an expert data recovery specialists immediately.
 At eProvided, we’re committed to helping you get those files back.
 We use any techniques needed.
 Our file retrieval experts have over fifteen years of experience working with damaged USB drives.
 Give us a call toll free, 1-866-857-5950!